erkyrath/lectrote/README.md

 - `version`: Version number of your game.
 - `author`: You, the game's author.
 - `description`: One-line description of your game.
-- `lectrotePackagedGame`: Pathname to the Glulx game file.
+- `lectrotePackagedGame`: Pathname to the game file.
 - `lectroteExtraFiles`: An array of extra files to include.
 These are assumed to be in the game directory, so you do not have to include the directory prefix.
-(This list must include the Glulx game file -- yes, it's redundant with `lectrotePackagedGame`.)
+(This list must include the game file -- yes, it's redundant with `lectrotePackagedGame`.)
 - `lectroteMacAppID`: If you plan to build a MacOS app, a reverse-DNS ID string to uniquely identify it.
 - `lectroteCopyright`: Copyright string (applied to Windows binaries).